AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. To use Braintree fraud protection for all transactions, set **Advanced Fraud Protection** to `Yes`.

-   Ensure the Advanced Fraud Protection is enabled in the Settings/Protection section of your account.
+   Ensure that the Advanced Fraud Protection is enabled in the Settings/Protection section of your account.

 1. Set the `Bypass Fraud Protection Threshold` so that the `Advanced Fraud Protection` checks are bypassed when the threshold is met or exceeded.

-1. Leaving this field blank will disable this option.
+1. Leaving this field blank disables this option.

 1. If you want the system to save a log file of interactions between your store and Braintree, set **Debug** to `Yes`.